Skip to content

 In the 2010s, Gülen’s frustrations with Turkish leader Recep Tayyip Erdogan mounted.
 Gülen called Erdogan an authoritarian bent on accumulating power and crushing dissent.
 Erdogan cast Gülen as a terrorist, accusing him of orchestrating the attempted military coup on July 15, 2016, when factions within the Turkish military used tanks, warplanes, and helicopters to try to overthrow Erdogan’s government.

 Heeding a call from Erdogan, thousands of Turkish residents took to the streets to oppose the takeover attempt.
 The alleged coup-plotters fired at crowds and bombed parliament and other government buildings.
-A total of 251 people were killed and around 2,200 others were wounded.
+A total of 251 people were killed and about 2,200 others were wounded.
 Around 35 alleged coup plotters were also killed.

 Turkey put Gülen on its most-wanted list and demanded his extradition, but the United States showed little inclination to send him back, saying it needed more evidence of the coup.
 Gülen was never charged with a crime in the United States, and he consistently denounced terrorism as well as the coup plotters.